steve-maina/steve-maina/README.md

 ## About Me 🚀

 I'm Steve Maina, a passionate Frontend Developer with experience in React.
-I love learning new skills, and collaborating with diverse teams to create innovative solutions.
+I love learning new skills, and collaborating.

-- 🌱 Currently learning: backend development and advanced frontend development through ALX.
 - 🌍 Languages: Python, Javascript
 - 📫 How to reach me: stevemainam@gmail.com